FedericoBruzzone/federicobruzzone.github.io/content/posts/design-patterns/Builder pattern - Object Creational/README.md

 }
 ```

-We could have put all the *StandardMazeBuilder* operations in *Maze* and let each *Maze* build itsef.
+We could have put all the *StandardMazeBuilder* operations in *Maze* and let each *Maze* build itself.
 But making *Maze* smaller makes it easier to understand and modify, and *StandardMazeBuilder* is easy to separate from *Maze*.

 # Known Uses